usnistgov/mass/README.md

 If you want to update the installation, you can do so via the usual git (`git pull`) from the installed directory, or you can:
 ```
-pip install -e git+ssh://git@bitbucket.org/joe_fowler/mass.git#egg=mass --upgrade
+pip install -e git+ssh://git@bitbucket.org/joe_fowler/mass.git@branchname#egg=mass --upgrade
 ```
+You would also need that command if you change the Cython code, which must be recompiled.
+(If you change only python code, the step above isn't required.)
 It's possible that the above would also help you to re-install if you do something drastic such as change from using Python 3.9 to 3.10.
 (Not tested!)

 See the [`nist-qsp-tdm README`](https://bitbucket.org/nist_microcal/nist-qsp-tdm) for instructions to install all Python software simultaneously for a TDM operation, and how to setup venv.